JonBunator/Enterr/README.md

 <img alt="enterr logo" src=".github/images/screenshot.png"/>

 ## Docker compose
 Create a `docker-compose.yml` and add the following.
 You can change the port if you want.
-Replace the `SECRET_KEY` with a random secret.
+Replace `MY_RANDOM_SECRET` with a random secret.
 ```yml
 services:
   enterr: